The Best Vintage-Inspired Paint Colors — 6 Expert-Approved Shades for a Touch of Chic Nostalgia

 Vintage home decor is having a real moment, and these experts explain the colors that perfectly encapsulate the timeless aesthetic

-You may think that these paint colors will cater to something more classically neutral, but the truth is that color is at the heart of old-school decor.
-Out of all the color trends popping up this year, the vintage inspired look is one of the most timeless and charming styles for interiors.
+You may think these paint colors will cater to something more classically neutral, but the truth is that color is at the heart of old-school decor.
+Out of all the color trends popping up this year, the vintage-inspired look is one of the most timeless and charming styles for interiors.
 We asked designers and color experts to help decipher what the biggest vintage color trends of the season are and how to implement them into your home — here's what they had to say.

 "Vintage style paint colors can refer to many decades in the mid-1900s but are often most commonly represented by muted and less saturated tones," says Color Marketing Manager at Sherwin-Williams, Emily Kantz.
-"Picture yourself strolling through an old vintage shop, you aren’t seeing bright pops of red and blue, but more understated secondary shades like oranges, purples and greens."
+"Picture yourself strolling through an old vintage shop, you aren’t seeing bright pops of red and blue, but more understated secondary shades like oranges, purples, and greens."
 And with that, here are the shades to try for your new vintage-inspired paint ideas.

 1. Rich Browns

 Browns are all over the color palettes for the upcoming year.
 They are an elevated way to introduce a cozy vibe into any room.
 Amy says she's seeing shades of brown everywhere and that its re-emergence is no surprise.
-"Brown was big in the 70s, and is huge right now," she says.
-From lighter cinnamon shades, to rich chocolatey tones, brown is back with a more moody feel than ever.
+"Brown was big in the 70s and is huge right now," she says.
+From lighter cinnamon shades to rich chocolatey tones, brown is back with a more moody feel than ever.

 2. Antique Whites

 You really cannot go wrong with a white or an off-white hue for wall color.
 It's a safe bet for decorating and a classic color that will not age.
-The antique inspired whites add a little bit more of a visual touch to a space with their colored undertones.
+The antique-inspired whites add a little bit more of a visual touch to a space with their colored undertones.

-Sometimes that easiest way to create a stylish backdrop for a room, is to go crisp and neutral.
+Sometimes the easiest way to create a stylish backdrop for a room is to go crisp and neutral.
 The cream and off-white shades are the best white paints for a vintage palette that will guarantee the quintessential refined look of traditional homes, and give you room to experiment with material and decor.
-Arianna Barone, Color Marketing Manager at Benjamin Moore says that "the charm and romance of the vintage aesthetic is about infusing a space with history and character, without being too precious or serious."
+Arianna Barone, Color Marketing Manager at Benjamin Moore says, "The charm and romance of the vintage aesthetic is about infusing a space with history and character, without being too precious or serious."

 3. Golden Ochre Yellows